c0mput3r5c13nt15t/c0mput3r5c13nt15t/README.md

 - Diffenrent competitions ([Bundeswettbewerb Informatik](https://bwinf.de/bundeswettbewerb/), etc.)

 <b>Collaborations 💞️</b><br>
-I'm not really planning on collaborating on anything, but I'm open for it!
+I'm not really planning to collaborating on anything, but I'm open for it!

 <b>Contact me 📫</b><br>
 If you want to feel free to contact me directly: